 Taco bowls are easily prepared in advance and offer a delicious plate of greens and other high-nutrient foods.
 I like that this recipe incorporates turkey in it as a lean protein.

 You can add your favorite taco toppings, such as cheese or even avocado.
 This recipe includes a delicious pico de gallo salad, which consists of cherry tomatoes and onions.
-It’s also paired with brown rice that are an excellent source for fiber as it is a whole-grain.
+It’s also paired with brown rice that is an excellent source of fiber and is a whole grain.

-Salmon is high in omega-3 fatty acids as well as protein, just to mention a few.
+Salmon is high in Omega-3 fatty acids as well as protein, just to mention a couple of major health benefits.
 Additionally, salmon is an easy fish to meal prep since it stores well in an airtight container.

 For this recipe, you’ll need four salmon fillets, which you can use for lunch or dinner.
 I like to pair salmon with brown rice, but you can also make roasted or boiled potatoes or quinoa.
 Add sliced chili, onions and a drizzle of coconut aminos for extra flavoring.